keboola/website/_solutions/solutions.md

   block: article-list-two-row
   headline: Retail
   content: In the heart of retail is purchase and warehouse management, through store
-    locations sales/same store comparisons, throughput and connection to customized CRM activities in marketing modern retail operations are very data heavy.
+    locations sales, same store comparisons, and connection to customized CRM activities, marketing modern retail operations are very data heavy.
 The challenge is to not only connect all the data from internal system, 3rd party system and create a single view of customer, but allow collaboration through every department and always measure profitability of the whole customer journey.
   list:
   - icotype: blue
     title: Slevomat.cz